equinor/ert/docs/rst/manual/keywords/index.rst

 :ref:`REFCASE_LIST <refcase_list>` 					NO 									Full path to Eclipse .DATA files containing completed runs (which you can add to plots)
 :ref:`RERUN_PATH  <rerun_path>` 					NO 									...
 :ref:`RERUN_START  <rerun_start>` 					NO 					0 				...
-:ref:`RFT_CONFIG  <rft_config>` 					NO 									Config file specifying wellnames and dates for rft-measurments.
+:ref:`RESULT_PATH  <result_path>` 					NO 					results/step_%d			Define where ERT should store results :ref:`RFT_CONFIG  <rft_config>` 					NO 									Config file specifying wellnames and dates for rft-measurments.
 Used for plotting.
 The format has to be name day month year (ex.
 Q-2FI 02 08 1973), with a new entry on a new line.
 :ref:`RFTPATH <rftpath>`  						NO 					rft 				Path to where the rft well observations are stored :ref:`RSH_COMMAND  <rsh_command>` 					NO 									Command used for remote shell operations.
 :ref:`RSH_HOST <rsh_host>`  						NO 									Remote host used to run forward model.
+:ref:`RUNPATH <runpath>`  						NO 					simulations/realization%d 	Directory to run simulations :ref:`RUNPATH_FILE <runpath_file>`  					NO 					.ert_runpath_list               Name of file with path for all forward models that ERT has run.
+To be used by user defined scripts to find the realizations.
-:ref:`RUNPATH <runoath>`  						NO 					simulations/realization%d 	Directory to run simulations :ref:`RUN_TEMPLATE <run_template>`  					NO 									Install arbitrary files in the runpath directory.
+:ref:`RUN_TEMPLATE <run_template>`  					NO 									Install arbitrary files in the runpath directory.
 :ref:`STD_SCALE_CORRELATED_OBS <std_scale_correlated_obs>`              NO                                      FALSE                           Try to estimate the correlations in the data to inflate the observation std.
 :ref:`SCHEDULE_FILE <schedule_file>`  					NO 									Provide an ECLIPSE schedule file for the problem.
 :ref:`SCHEDULE_PREDICTION_FILE <schedule_prediction_file>`  		NO 									Schedule prediction file.
 :ref:`SETENV <setenv>`  						NO 									You can modify the UNIX environment with SETENV calls.
+:ref:`SIMULATION_JOB <simulation_job>`  				NO 					 				Experimental alternative to FORWARD_MODEL
 :ref:`SINGLE_NODE_UPDATE <single_node_update>`  			NO 					FALSE 				...
 :ref:`STOP_LONG_RUNNING <stop_long_running>`  				NO 					FALSE 				Stop long running realizations after minimum number of realizations (MIN_REALIZATIONS) have run.
 :ref:`STORE_SEED  <store_seed>` 					NO 									File where the random seed used is stored.